 ASCII Media Works [Eat-Man]

 Media Works' claim to fame is their Dengeki series of manga magazines: Dengeki Maoh, Dengeki Daioh, Dengeki Moeoh, & the now-defunct Dengeki GAO! were home to titles like Tales of the Abyss, Azumanga Daioh, Shakugan no Shana, & Those Who Hunt Elves, respectively.
 From Media Works' catalog, though, I am actually choosing a manga that I have read the entirety of: Akihito Yoshitomi's Eat-Man.
 Though Yoshitomi is now more well-known for his multitude of yuri manga, to me his magnum opus is his 19-volume series about the many adventures of the "World Greatest Mercenary" Bolt Crank.
 Utilizing a world that mixes together fantasy & sci-fi, Bolt's adventures were as varied as the many different items & weapons that Bolt would eat and then reproduce out of his right hand when the need arises.
 Viz had released the first two volumes back in the 90s, but never continued and though it is a favorite of a good few names in the industry (it's an all-time favorite of Ed Chavez & Jason Thompson admitted in Manga: The Complete Guide that Viz's release stopped before getting to the really good stuff), it's length & previous failed release looks to have killed any chance it has of ever being licensed again.
-JManga, I'd gladly pay for another chance to read all of Eat-Man, especially since the fan tranlations varied in quality, due to the multitude of different people who have translated different portions of it.
+JManga, I'd gladly pay for another chance to read all of Eat-Man, especially since the fan translations varied wildly in quality, due to the multitude of different people & groups who have translated different portions of it.

 East Press [Manga de Dokuha Series]

-This entry is a little different, as JManga already has some of this series of mangas on the portal, but at the same time it's a series worth bringing up, since there's so much potential for what could be released.
-Translating as "Reading Through with Manga", East Press' Manga de Dokuha series is all about adapting classic literature into manga and making it available to those who would normally not read them; for example, I'm all for reading manga, but I'm not so big on reading novels, so this series appeals to me.
+This entry is a little different, as JManga already has some of this series of manga on the portal, but at the same time it's a series worth bringing up, since there's so much potential for what could be released.
+Translating as "Reading Through with Manga", East Press' Manga de Dokuha series is all about adapting classic literature into manga and making it available to those who would normally not read them.
+For example, I'm all for reading manga, but I'm not so big on reading novels, so this series appeals to me.
 Right now, JManga has manga adaptations of Robert Louis Stevenson's The Strange Case of Dr. Jekyll & Mr. Hyde, Karl Marx's Das Kapital (Volume I), Osamu Dazai's No Longer Human (not to be confused with Usamaru Furuya's manga adaptation of the same novel, which Vertical has fully released), & most-recently Kanji Miyazawa's Night on the Galactic Railroad (which was adapted into a beloved anime movie back in 1985).
 But what JManga has in only a small portion of the Manga de Dokuha series, which includes titles like War and Peace, Crime and Punishment, King Lear, The Great Gatsby, & the Iliad and the Odyssey.
 But three titles that I would find neat to see on JManga would be, as pictured above, Adolf Hitler's Mein Kampf (the manga adaptation actually made Germans think about possibly lifting the ban on the book their country has), Friedrich Nietzsche's Thus Spoke Zarathustra, & Sun Tzu's The Art of War.
 This series of manga would obviously never be brought over normally, & it's great to see JManga make these available in English.

 Kadokawa Shoten [Choukyuu!
 Kidou Butouden G Gundam]